Goldrathlab/Spatial-TRM-paper/README.md

-# Memory CD8 T Cell Diversity is Spatiotemporally Imprinted
+# Tissue-resident memory CD8 T cell diversity is spatiotemporally imprinted
 ![Project Banner](images/connections.png)

 > [!NOTE]
-> In this repository, we show how to reproduce the figures from our 2024 manuscript: **Memory CD8 T Cell Diversity is Spatiotemporally Imprinted**[^1].
+> In this repository, we show how to reproduce the figures from our 2025 manuscript: **Tissue-resident memory CD8 T cell diversity is spatiotemporally imprinted**[^1][^2].
 Additionally, we provide our data processing pipelines to create fully-processed Anndata objects containing all of the spatial data used to construct figures.

 ## Table of Contents